 “Yeah, when you didn’t go off with the groupies to do coke, I was happy.”

 “What are gay guys like?
 Are they just like us?”

 “They seemed shy at first, but once they knew I liked them, they got too familiar.”

 “Did you wanna sock ‘em.”

-“No, they were sweet, but I wished they would go for each other.
-Being gay together doesn’t mean they were having sex.
+“No, they were sweet, but I wish they’d go for each other.
+Being gay together doesn’t mean they’re having sex.
 It’s like a secret club.”

 “How come they didn’t check me out?”

 “It was pretty natural.
 Maybe I have to perform to be my real self, put it all out there.”